Off the Strip

 Overview

 Rio Las Vegas is a large, off-Strip hotel that operates primarily as a value property with oversized rooms.
-It prioritizes space and price over location or resort polish.
+It prioritizes room size and price over location convenience or resort polish.

 What This Hotel Actually Is